Caloundra - Kings Beach

 Caloundra - Kings Beach has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 23 projects that could impact this region.
-Notable ones include the Caloundra Centre Activation Project, Holiday Inn & Suites Caloundra Sunshine Coast, Caloundra Transport Corridor Upgrade (CTCU), and Sunset Caloundra.
-The following list details those most relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 23 such projects that are likely to impact the area.
+Notable among these are the Caloundra Centre Activation Project, Holiday Inn & Suites Caloundra Sunshine Coast, Caloundra Transport Corridor Upgrade (CTCU), and Sunset Caloundra.
+The following list details those projects most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.